Nightscout: Commercial alternatives

 In 2015, subsequent to the development of the Nightscout Project, Dexcom released a CGM system that included 'Share', providing software for transferring data to cell phones via Bluetooth, and sharing CGM data with others via cell phone apps.

 In 2017, the Spanish company Instead Technologies launched a continuous reading system named GlucoAngel for the FreeStyle Libre flash glucose monitor.

-In 2020, Medical Data Networks LLC commenced commercial service operations, providing T1Pal as "Nightscout in the Cloud" for $12.00/mo.

-The service is supported by email and phone support for paying customers.
-Beginning January 2022 the company added integrated support for T1Pal combined with iPhone Loop services.
-This positions Medical Data Networks LLC as the first commercial provider of IT services needed to implement and support closed Loop operations.

 Related projects

 The OpenAPS project has extended Nightscout to create a do-it-yourself "artificial pancreas", by automating basal insulin delivery by an insulin pump to create a "closed loop" system.